 After earning her Ph.D. from UCLA in 2002, Justine Andrews joined the faculty of the Department of Art and Art History at the University of New Mexico in 2004.
 Professor Andrews has worked extensively in the...

-The program provides a firm grounding in both western and non-western art history within the context of a liberal arts education.
-Undergraduate work covers the broad range of art history while graduate work leading to both the M.A. and the Ph.D. degrees is organized into two major fields of specialization: Arts of the Americas and Art of the Modern Age.
+The program provides a firm grounding in global art history within the context of a liberal arts education.
+Undergraduate work covers the broad range of art history leading towards graduate work for the M.A. and the Ph.D. degrees, organized into two major concentrations: Art History and Arts of the Americas.
 The curriculum in each area of concentration is nationally and internationally recognized.

 ARTS OF THE AMERICAS

 Arts of the Americas brings together the arts of pre- and post-contact cultures of North, Central, and South America.
-Integral fields of specialization include Mesoamerican and South American art and architecture, ancient and modern Native American arts, Spanish Colonial art and architecture, and nineteenth and twentieth century Latin American arts.
-Along with the study of acknowledged discontinuities in form and series brought about with European invasion, this concentration also promotes the study of continuity in the history of American art and architecture.
-These combined viewpoints promote a clearer understanding of art within American art traditions.
+Integral fields of specialization include Mesoamerican, Central and South American art, architecture and performance arts, ancient and modern Native American arts, Spanish Colonial art and architecture, and nineteenth through twenty-first century Latin American arts.
+This concentration promotes the study of continuity and discontinuity in the history of art and architecture in the Americas.

 Hemisphere: Visual Cultures of the Americas is an annual publication produced by graduate students affiliated with the Department of Art and Art History at the University of New Mexico (UNM).
 Hemisphere provides a forum for graduate students to present scholarship and studio practice pertaining to all aspects and time periods of the visual and material cultures of North, Central, and South America, and related world contexts.
 Through the production of Hemisphere students promote their educational and professional interests as they gain first-hand experience in academic publishing.
 Although the inaugural issue highlighted essays, reviews, and artwork by graduate students from the Department of Art and Art History at UNM, subsequent editions consist of work submitted by graduate students at other universities in the United States.
 The journal welcomes and will continue to accept submissions from authors at other institutions in and outside of the United States.
 A call will be sent out each year to invite submissions for the next issue.